go-pg/docs/docs/queries.md

 template: main.html
 ---

-# Queries
+# Writing queries

 ## Placeholders

-Go-pg recognizes `?` in queries as placeholders and replaces them with parameters when queries are executed. `?` can be escaped with backslash.
+go-pg recognizes `?` in queries as placeholders and replaces them with parameters when queries are executed. `?` can be escaped with backslash.
 Parameters are escaped before replacing according to PostgreSQL rules.
 Specifically: